Bayesian Network Structure Discovery Using Large Language Models: Proposed Approach

-At each iteration, the LLM receives comprehensive contextual information: variable metadata, the current graph structure, the current score, and the set of candidate actions with their respective scores.
-The LLM then outputs a recommended action (or termination decision), along with explicit reasoning and a confidence estimate.
+At each iteration, the LLM is provided with comprehensive contextual information, including variable metadata, the current graph structure $G_t$, its BIC score, the set of top-$k$ candidate actions with their associated score differences, and a tabu list of previously visited structures.
+Unlike traditional greedy score-based methods (e.g., Hill Climbing or Greedy Equivalence Search), which deterministically select the single highest-scoring move, ReActBN allows the LLM to reason over multiple candidate actions.
+The LLM outputs a selected action (or a termination decision), accompanied by an explicit reasoning trace and a confidence estimate.
 To encourage exploration and prevent cycling, we incorporate a tabu search mechanism that prohibits revisiting previously explored structures.

-We maintain strict enforcement of acyclicity constraints throughout the search process, ensuring all proposed modifications preserve the DAG property.
-ReActBN is designed to be scalable to arbitrary dataset sizes and model-agnostic.
-By synergistically combining statistical evidence with domain-informed reasoning, this approach provides a flexible and interpretable framework for data-driven structural refinement, particularly valuable when working with limited or noisy observational data.